-Under Dean Charney’s leadership, the Icahn School of Medicine at Mount Sinai has risen to, and maintained, its strength among the top 15 U.S. medical schools in National Institutes of Health (NIH) funding, and currently ranks second in funding per faculty member from all sponsored projects.
-With an emphasis on innovation and discovery and a track record of strategic recruitments across the biomedical sciences and in genomics, computational biology, and information technology, the School has cultivated a supercharged, Silicon Valley-like atmosphere in the academic setting.
-As the sole medical school partnering with the seven hospitals of the Mount Sinai Health System, the Icahn School of Medicine at Mount Sinai has one of the most expansive educational, research and clinical footprints in the nation.
+Under Dr. Charney’s leadership, the Icahn School of Medicine has risen to a rank of 13th among U.S. medical schools in National Institutes of Health (NIH) funding, and the School currently ranks first in funding per faculty member from the NIH and other sources.
+With a long track record of strategic recruitments across the biomedical sciences and in genomics, computational biology, entrepreneurship, and information technology, Mount Sinai has cultivated a supercharged, Silicon Valley-like atmosphere in the academic setting.
+In 2009, the Icahn School of Medicine received the Spencer Foreman Award for Outstanding Community Service from the Association of American Medical Colleges.

-A prolific author, Dr. Charney has written more than 600 publications, including groundbreaking scientific papers, chapters, and books.
-His many books include: Neurobiology of Mental Illness (Oxford University Press, USA, Fourth Edition, 2013); The Peace of Mind Prescription: An Authoritative Guide to Finding the Most Effective Treatment for Anxiety and Depression (Houghton Mifflin Harcourt, 2004); The Physician’s Guide to Depression and Bipolar Disorders (McGraw-Hill Professional, 2006), Resilience and Mental Health: Challenges Across the Lifespan (Cambridge University Press, 2011).
+A prolific author, Dr. Charney has written or co-authored more than 700 publications, including groundbreaking scientific papers, chapters, and books.
+His studies on human resilience, which identified ten key resilience factors for building the strength to weather and bounce back from stress and trauma, are summarized in an inspiring book, Resilience: The Science of Mastering Life's Greatest Challenges, co-authored by Steven Southwick and published by Cambridge University Press in 2012.
+Other recent books include Neurobiology of Mental Illness (Oxford University Press, USA, Fourth Edition, 2013); The Peace of Mind Prescription: An Authoritative Guide to Finding the Most Effective Treatment for Anxiety and Depression (Houghton Mifflin Harcourt, 2004); The Physician’s Guide to Depression and Bipolar Disorders (McGraw-Hill Professional, 2006), Resilience and Mental Health: Challenges Across the Lifespan (Cambridge University Press, 2011).